 Business Process Automation (BPA)

-Business process automation (BPA) is about utilising technology to automate activities and complete recurring tasks or business processes replacing the need for manuel human input using business process software.
-It can reduce costs, increase efficiency and productivity, and a great way to streamline processes and ensure steps are not missed.
+Business process automation (BPA) is about utilising technology to automate activities and complete recurring tasks or business processes replacing the need for manual human input using business process software.
+It can reduce costs, increase efficiency and productivity, and be a great way to streamline processes and ensure steps are not missed.